kennet10/WakeyWakey/README.txt

 Bugs:
 -If there are multiple enemies in a level, only the one that the player dies to will reset, and the rest will not.
 -Occasionally, jumping onto the edge of a platform will reset the player’s jump, making them jump higher than they should be able to.
--Retry button on GameOver scene does not go to the level the player was at and after completing the level it was sent to the victory scene shows up..

 Big Questions:
 -How would a visual novel aspect (narrative) between levels affect your own playing experience?